DataDog/hiring-engineers/answers.md

 # 1. Collecting Metrics
 ## Add tags in the Agent config file:
-Edited /etc/datadog-agent/datadog.yaml to add the metrics
+Edited /etc/datadog-agent/datadog.yaml to add the tags and restarted the agent to pick them up.

 ```yaml
 tags:
    - location:vagrant-local